What employee benefits are required by law in Canada?

 Management vs. Other employees

-Between these two policies you should be able to mitigate most of the risk that part time employees may cause a benefits plan.
+Between these two policies you should be able to mitigate most of the risk that part time employees may cause a benefits plan and reward long term, valued employees.

 How much do group insurance benefits cost an employer in Canada?